Available Now | MCFARLAND BOOKS

 A Coming of Age Memoir of Alcohol and Redemption

-In the wake of his mother’s passing, Peter Murphy’s childhood plunged into chaos.
-Suffering from neglect, abuse, and a lack of stability, he endured a series of hardships.
-Murphy was kidnapped at gunpoint, broke half a dozen ribs in a freak accident, and found himself indebted to the Mafia.
-While as a young teen he turned to painkillers and alcohol to cope, he also developed an unexpected affinity for poetry that eventually transformed his life.
+In the wake of his mother’s passing, Peter Murphy’s childhood is plunged into chaos.
+Suffering from neglect, abuse, and a lack of stability, he endures a series of hardships.
+Peter is kidnapped at gunpoint, breaks half a dozen ribs in a freak accident, and finds himself indebted to the Mafia.
+As a young teen he turns to painkillers and alcohol to cope, and develops an unexpected affinity for poetry...that eventually transforms his life.

-This memoir follows Murphy’s journey as he deciphers the grief, shame and loss that permeated his childhood.
-Still a young man, he left the violence of New York for the bloodstained streets of Northern Ireland during the height of The Troubles.
-As he unraveled the mystery surrounding his mother’s death, he reached his lowest point living in a Welsh commune, with little hope of escaping the throes of substance abuse.
-Written with poetic insight, Murphy’s story is one of redemption, recovery, and finding faith in hardship.
+Peter's memoir follows his journey deciphering the grief, shame, and loss that permeate his childhood.
+As a young man, he leaves the violence of New York for the bloodstained streets of Northern Ireland during the height of The Troubles.
+As Peter unravels the mystery surrounding his mother’s death, he reaches his lowest point living in a Welsh commune, with little hope of escaping the throes of substance abuse.
+Written with poetic insight, Peter's story is one of redemption, recovery, and finding faith in hardship.

 Shop Now